 The Buffer Clear instruction is for reset all buffer data to "FF".
-The data buffer will be 256 bytes (normal mode) or 512bytes (dual page mode).
+The data buffer will be 256 bytes (normal mode) or 512bytes (dual page mode) or 1024 bytes (quad page mode).
 The Buffer data reset will begin when the CS# pin goes high.
 There is a latency of tBC, after which the device is ready to accept the next instruction.